TechEveryday/dotnet_api/README.md

 Cd to root directory and run

 ```
-flyctl proxy 5432 -a connect-pgdb
+flyctl proxy 5432 -a connect-api-db
 ```

 TODO NEXT SESSION